Testing atomic wave functions in the nuclear vicinity: the hyperfine structure with empirically-deduced nuclear and quantum electrodynamic effects: Introduction

-We note that the uncertainty associated with the nuclear magnetization distribution also poses a problem in the area of QED tests in few-electron highly-charged ions.
+The uncertainty associated with the nuclear magnetization distribution also poses a problem in the area of QED tests in few-electron highly-charged ions.
 That problem is addressed by constructing a difference between hyperfine intervals of the ion in question and the hydrogen-like ion that cancels the effect \cite{shabaev_diff}.
+This difference, however, relies on precise knowledge of the nuclear magnetic moment.
+This proved problematic in studies of Li-like $^{208}$Bi, where the accepted value of this moment turned out to be inaccurate \cite{skripnikov}.